 The Scottish Government announced in September 2018 that funding would be made available to support the additional cost of teaching (ACTp) for experiential learning for student pharmacists.
-This funding is to expand and enhance the quality of EL in hospital, community and primary care settings, and help better prepare the future Pharmacy workforce.
+This funding is to expand and enhance the quality of EL, and help better prepare the future Pharmacy workforce.